Michael-Gro/Honeycomb-Standardisation/README.md

 meth-.. is short for method..

-meth-1 is the code for Layer Growth meth-2 is the code for Vertex Displacement meth-3 is the code for Voronoi Expansion
+meth-1.ipynb is the code for Layer Growth meth-2.ipynb is the code for Vertex Displacement meth-3.ipynb is the code for Voronoi Expansion

-select-vertices can be used to generate Pointsets from Pictures associate-threads can be used to make these Pointsets ordered into threads (list of points) for further processing
+select-vertices.py can be used to generate Pointsets from Pictures associate-threads.py can be used to make these Pointsets ordered into threads (list of points) for further processing

 meth-4.ipynb is the code for processing code produced with meth-2, meth-3 or from manual selection meth-1 includes large parts optimized from meth-4